 Dr. Jocelyn Sze (she/her) is a licensed psychologist and assistant clinical professor at the University of California, Berkeley.
 She specializes in cognitive behavioral therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) for adult populations.
 She has fully met the EMDR International Association requirement for EMDR training (completion of Part I and II training and consultation).

-In addition to her private practice, Dr. Sze is an assistant professor at UC Berkeley providing supervision in CBT and trauma-informed, culturally-affirming psychotherapy.
-Her primary research interests include emotion and empathy, women’s health issues, and Asian-American identity, and Dr. Sze has published in leading scientific journals in such areas.
+In addition to her private practice, Dr. Sze provides clinical training in CBT and trauma-informed, evidence-based psychotherapy at UC Berkeley.
+Her primary research interests include emotion and empathy, mindfulness, and dissemination of basic science into clinical practice, and Dr. Sze has published in leading scientific journals in such areas.

-Dr. Sze serves as treasurer for the trauma nonprofit, Bay Area Trauma Recovery Clinical Services, and board member for the McCune Foundation, which supports grassroots organizations that empower and mobilize historically excluded populations.
-She also serves on SSCP’s Committee on Science in Practice to help clinicians access findings in basic science to guide their clinical work.
+Dr. Sze serves on the board of the trauma nonprofit, Bay Area Trauma Recovery Clinical Services, as well as the McCune Foundation, which supports grassroots organizations that empower and mobilize historically excluded populations.
+She also served a 4-year term on SSCP’s Committee on Science in Practice to help clinicians access findings in basic science to guide their clinical work.
 In 2021, Dr. Sze founded the Free Needle Phobia Pilot Program, which was a year-long program that provided free CBT exposure therapy for people who want to get vaccinated but struggle with needle phobia.

 For a sample of Jocelyn Sze’s research, you can click on the links below: